Overture to The Merry Wives of Windsor

-Overture to The Merry Wives of Windsor (also known as The Merry Wives of Windsor Overture) is a 1953 American short musical film produced by Johnny Green.
+Overture to The Merry Wives of Windsor (also known as The Merry Wives of Windsor Overture) is a 1953 American live-action short musical film directed and produced by Johnny Green.
 It won an Oscar in 1954 for Best Short Subject (One-Reel).
 The film consists of the MGM Symphony Orchestra playing the Overture to Otto Nicolai's opera The Merry Wives of Windsor, conducted by Johnny Green.